loukylor/VRC-Mods/README.md

 A basic instance history mod

 ## Features
-It's very basic as of now, but I plan on adding support for importing the configs of different instance history mods I also would like to make this very customizable, so support for both regular buttons and UIX buttons and the ability to move the regular button around.
+It has an optinal dependency for UIX when opening the instance history menu.
+This means you can run with or without it.
+It is highly recommnded to use UIX because it's just easier, although there are preferences to change the position of the regular button if you don't like UIX.

 ## Credits
 - [DubyaDude](https://github.com/DubyaDude) as I used [RubyButtonAPI](https://github.com/DubyaDude/RubyButtonAPI) as reference for my button API.